marnelfr/back-to-laravel/README.md

 ### Database
 The ORM here is **Eloquent**\
-**artisan** provide a lot of command to manage the database through our migrations.
+**artisan** provide a lot of command to manage our database through our migrations.
 In a migration,
 - the **up** function is executed by the command